mspraggs/pyQCD/README.md

 * --eps=X, where X is the update tuning factor (leave this at 0.24 to get a 50% update acceptance rate
 * --spacing=X, where X is the lattice spacing (at this stage this won't alter how the simulation works)
 * --rho=X, where X is the smearing weighting factor (0.3 by default)
+* --update-method=N, where N defines the method used to update the gauge configurations.
+Use 0 for heatbath updates, 1 for efficient Monte Carlo updates and 2 for inefficient Monte Carlo updates.
+Note that the inefficient Monte Carlo method is the only one that'll work with the twisted rectangle operator, since the link staples cannot be computed for the twisted rectangle operator.
+* --parallel-flag=N, where N=1 enables parallel updating, while N=0 disables it.
 * -t or --test calculates how long the simulation will take to run (approximately).